Project

 This is not a bug, the # is evaluated to the current channel name (same as $chan) in mIRC scripting.

-Updated by Cassio Luz S. over 6 years ago
+CL Updated by Cassio Luz S. almost 8 years ago Actions #2

 Per Amundsen wrote: